Hamas’s political chief Ismail Haniyeh assassinated in Iran

 “The Islamic Resistance Movement Hamas mourns to our great Palestinian people, to the Arab and Islamic nation, and to all the free people of the world: Brother, leader, martyr, Mujahid Ismail Haniyeh, the head of the movement, who was killed in a treacherous Zionist raid on his residence in Tehran,” Hamas said.

-Iran’s Islamic Revolutionary Guard Corps (IRGC) also announced Haniyeh’s killing.
+Iran’s Islamic Revolutionary Guard Corps (IRGC) also announced Haniyeh’s death.

-“Early this morning, the residence of Ismail Haniyeh in Tehran was struck, resulting in his and one of his body guards’ martyrdom.
+“Early this morning, the residence of Ismail Haniyeh in Tehran was struck, resulting in his and one of his bodyguards’ martyrdom.
 The cause is under investigation and will be announced soon,” the IRGC said in a statement.

+It gave no details on how Haniyeh was killed and the IRGC said the attack was under investigation.

+Israel launched a war in Gaza, promising to kill Haniyeh and other Hamas leaders, after the group attacked Israel on October 7, killing 1,200 people and taking more than 200 others were taken captive.